 Community Classes are an opportunity for local residents to take advantage of Arrowmont’s quality art instruction in professionally equipped studios.
 Classes are fun and a great way to meet new friends in a creative learning environment.
 Classes are taught by professional working artists and offer a wide selection of media for all ages and ability levels.
-Students in the Adults Long Classes have access to their studio on class days from 9:00 am to 6:00 pm.

 Most classes welcome students at all levels however a few require experience or specific skills.
 Any information regarding required skills will be included in the class description.
 Those with more experience are welcome to join any class with the understanding that they will participate in class projects and use the materials and equipment provided within the format of the class.

 Community Class workshop materials will be provided and that cost is included in the class fee.